wojtekcz/MetalCNNWeights/README.md

 ...
 ```

+The final code of `Inception3Net.swift` is included in this repo.

-Run the MetalImageRecognition app now on a device and you'll see the app does dog breed recognition more accurately than the original sample, which can also recognize dog breeds, among other classes, but in a less accurately way, because our modified version uses a specifically dog breed retrained model.
+Run the MetalImageRecognition app now on a device and you'll see the app does dog breed recognition more accurately than the original sample, which can also recognize dog breeds, among 1000 classes, but in a less accurately way, because our modified version uses a specifically dog breed retrained model.

 ## Dependencies